syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

 ### Create WCF Services

 1. Right-click the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.

    ![](Getting-Started_images/Getting-Started_img12.png)